 Pistachios: Pistachios are a rich source of protein, dietary fiber, minerals, vitamins (B, K, E), and antioxidants.
 They are also full of healthy fats.
 Relative to other tree nuts they have fewer calories and a good amount of potassium.
 Middle Eastern cuisine uses pistachios heavily.

 Almonds: One of the tree nuts loaded with nutrients.
 Almonds are rich in vitamin E, magnesium, selenium, calcium, phosphorus, and potassium.
 We use them widely in the Mediterranean Basin.
 With a sweet taste and a crunchy texture, almonds are perfect for sweets but also as a snack.

-Cloves: With an intense, rich aroma, a slightly warm and sweet flavor with notes of bitterness cloves are a Mediterranean favorite spice.
-We can use clove both for savoury and sweet dishes and it is high in antioxidants, important nutrients and works as a toothache medicine.
+Cloves: With an intense, rich aroma, and a slightly warm and sweet flavor with notes of bitterness cloves are a Mediterranean favorite spice.
+We can use clove both for savory and sweet dishes and it is high in antioxidants and important nutrients and works as a toothache medicine.

 Rosewater: A characteristic aromatic flavor water.
 We can make them by distilling rose petals with steam.
 A large variety of Middle Eastern sweets use rose water.
 It has anti-inflammatory, antiseptic, and antibacterial properties and is high in antioxidants.

-Be careful in how much rose water you add.
-If you add to much your sweet can have a soapy flavor.
+Be careful about how much rose water you add.
+If you add too much your sweet can have a soapy flavor.

 Store the bliss balls in an airtight container for up to 3 weeks in the fridge.

 Don't miss the following: